nanome-ai/plugin-realtime-scoring/README.md

 # Nanome - Realtime Scoring

-Displays the docking score of all molecules in the workspace, in realtime.
+Displays the docking score of selected molecules in the workspace, in realtime using DSX.

-Runs only on Linux for now
+Linux Support Only

 ### Installation